uthando-cms/uthando-dompdf/README.md

      'UthandoDomPdf',
      ```
 #### Configuration options
-You can override options via the `dompdf_module` key in your local or global config files.
-See UthandoDomPdf/config/module.config.php for config options.
+You can override options via the `uthando_dompdf` key in your local or global config files.
+See UthandoDomPdf/config/module.config.php.dist for config options.

 ## Usage